-The CDs from TCF Bank all require a $500 minimum deposit.
+The CDs from TCF Bank all require a $100 minimum deposit.
 Terms range in length from three months to 10 years.
-Interest rates may also be higher for customers who qualify for the relationship rate.
-The only requirement for getting the relationship rate is to have a checking account with TCF Bank.
 All CD terms and rates also qualify for use in an individual retirement account (IRA).

-Interest compounds daily and when it credits to your account will depend on the length of your CD term.
-Terms of less than 12 months will only get interest credited at maturity.
-Interest will credit quarterly to accounts with terms of 12 months or more.
+Interest compounds monthly and when it credits to your account will depend on the length of your CD term unless otherwise stated.
 The default option is for interest to credit to your account, but you can elect to have your interest go into a TCF Bank savings or checking account.
 If you choose to move your credit to another account, you have the option to receive interest payments quarterly or monthly.